fleetdm/fleet/handbook/people.md

    - Equity offered to the candidate (make this information a link to the candidate's exit scenarios spreadsheet)
    - Benefits (determined by the candidate's location)

 6. Prepare the exit scenarios spreadsheet.
-Enter the percentage of equity offered to the candidate, and the spreadsheet will update to reflect this.
+Enter the number of shares offered to the candidate, and the spreadsheet will update to reflect this.

       >**_Note:_** *Don't play with numbers in the exit scenarios spreadsheet.
 The revision history is visible to the candidate, and they might misunderstand.*